In Author/Survivor Jodee Blanco’s Own Words

 What My Program Includes:

-• Flexible, optional SEL-based follow-up curriculum (commences after I’ve come to speak and keeps the message of tolerance and compassion alive the rest of the school year)
+- Flexible SEL-based follow-up curriculum easily adaptable for teachers to implement however they’d like (commences after I’ve come to speak and keeps the message of tolerance and compassion alive the rest of the school year)

 Why INJJA Encompasses Students, Educators and Parents: